Zig by Example: Floats

 const d: f128 = 10_000.0;

-And a type for compile-time known floating-point values.
+Here, we define some compile-time known floats.
 These have no size limit and are written as float literals.

 const e: comptime_float = 100_000.0;